chevernemilia/cheap-flights-monitor/README.md

 PROJECT SOURCES INFO:
-website for major data crawl: kayak python module for data crawl: selenium web browser: Google Chrome website driver: chromedriver (version update almost every month, or twice per quarter according to source online) python version: 3.7
+website for major data crawl: kayak\n python module for data crawl: selenium\n web browser: Google Chrome\n website driver: chromedriver (version update almost every month, or twice per quarter according to source online)\n python version: 3.7\n

 POSSIBLE TECHNICAL ISSUES:
 - if the google chrome is updated to a newer version (mostly done automatically), a chrome driver which version that's consistent with the version of google chrome need to be installed to a path where the system path can point to.